cosmos/ibc-go/docs/docs/01-ibc/06-channel-upgrades.md

 :::note

-When transitioning a channel from UNORDERED to ORDERED, new packet sends from the channel end which upgrade first will be incapable of being timed out until the counterparty has finished upgrading.
+When transitioning a channel from UNORDERED to ORDERED, new packet sends from the channel end which upgrades first will be incapable of being timed out until the counterparty has finished upgrading.

 :::